apriltuesday/metro-faces/README.md

 * More work on the user interface and interaction components

 #### To-do's
-* soft clustering (BigClam?)
+* soft clustering/overlapping community detection of faces (BigClam?)
 * more principled (but still fast) coherence algorithm
-* more principled way of doing layout of lines
+* structure/connectivity optimization (possibly not necessary)
-* structure/connectivity optimization
+* better line layout, display of connections, non-overlapping links
 * coordinated selection between metro map and social graph
 * add the geographic map
 * zooming and on-the-fly map creation